 The School Leadership Team at P.K.
-Yonge DRS is comprised of the Principal, Assistant Principal(s), Supervisor of Instructional Practice, MTSS Specialist, Learning Community Leaders, and school counselors.
+Yonge DRS is comprised of the Principal, Assistant Principal(s), Supervisor of Instructional Practice, MTSS Specialist,Learning Community Leaders, and school counselors.
 These educators collaborate in weekly meetings to promote the success of each student at P.K.
 Yonge.

 Describe the process through which school leadership identifies and aligns all available resources (e.g., personnel, instructional, curricular) in order to meet the needs of all students and maximize desired student outcomes.
 Include the methodology for coordinating and supplementing federal, state and local funds, services and programs.
-Provide the person(s) responsible, frequency of meetings, how an inventory of resources is maintained and any problem-solving activities used to determine how to apply resources for the highest impact century means that every student develops strong skills in communication and collaboration, critical thinking, and creativity.
+Provide the person(s) responsible, frequency of meetings, how an inventory of resources is maintained and any problem-solving activities used to determine how to apply resources for the highest impact

+At P.K.
+Yonge we are dedicated to the academic, social, and emotional success of every student.
+In an effort to ensure this success, the leadership structure is designed with students at the core.
+Our collective focus is that every student leaves P.K.
+Yonge college and/or career ready.
+College and/or career ready in the 21st century means that every student develops strong skills in communication and collaboration, critical thinking, and creativity.
 The reorganization of resources to provide for an Assistant Principal of Academic Advisement and School Counseling, an MTSS Specialist, and Learning Community Leaders speaks to our commitment to guarantee to the best of our ability that each child's academic, behavioral, and social/emotional needs are met.
 The Assistant Principal of Academic Advisement and School Counseling will provide targeted work in the areas of monitoring student progress through the pupil progression plan as well as assisting with post-graduation goals and identifying pathways to support those goals.
-The AP of Academic Advisement and School Counseling will work in conjunction with the MTSS Specialist to monitor compliance in regard to federal and state policies for students with special needs and will work closely with School Counseling and leading and collaborating with Learning Community Leaders (LCLs) to close persistent achievement gaps, implement MTSS with fidelity and identify students in need of ongoing support and assistance through the Rtl process, prepare all students for post-secondary success, ensure the success of first generation students, and assist in implementing the Gifted and Talented Support Facilitation Model in collaboration with the Supervisor of Instructional Practice.
+The AP of Academic Advisement and School Counseling will work in conjunction with the MTSS Specialist to monitor compliance in regard to federal and state policies for students with special needs and will work closely with School Counseling and School Psychology to ensure that students' social/emotional health supports academic success.

+Through continued self-study and analysis of student achievement, the MTSS Specialist is dedicated to leading and collaborating with Learning Community Leaders (LCLs) to close persistent achievement gaps, implement MTSS with fidelity and identify students in need of ongoing support and assistance through the Rtl process, prepare all students for post-secondary success, ensure the success of first generation students, and assist in implementing the Gifted and Talented Support Facilitation Model in collaboration with the Supervisor of Instructional Practice.
 This work is carried out with instructional leadership provided in all areas by the K-12 Principal.